Posts

 Image

 One of the things I have noted for this winter is the frequent occurrence of frosts and the picturesque scenery created by them.
 Just wandering around the village provided some lovely images.
 Here are a few of them.
 Around the playing field area with even the spider's webs looking beautiful covered in frost.
 Not sure what the spiders think.
 Then a couple of images of the river Brett partly froze.
 Frozen leaf on the frozen ground.
 Then a couple of images across the fields to Shelley Then onto Sudbury where these three images were taken on Sudbury meadows where the previous rutted field was now solid in ice.
 All very picturesque and well worth the cold fingers and toes!
-Home
+Index of posts

 Woolverstone Hall and St Michael`s Church